 The Cam FM Training Programme has been created in conjunction with presenters, producers and managers of commercial and BBC radio services.
+This programme is award-winning, scoring Gold in the 2024 SRA Amplify Awards for Best Training Initiative.
 To our knowledge no other student radio association, or indeed media source in Cambridge, offers similarly endorsed training.
 This spills over into our series of fantastic workshops.
 Run alongside industry professionals from several media outlets, these can help you to develop ever better content and add to your repertoire of skills as well as giving you insights into the industry.
 You'll see full details on the members' site dashboard once you become a member, and in our members' Facebook Group.